ibm-cloud-docs/cis/managing-for-performance.md

 ## Best practice 2: For event-driven content, use the API to purge your cache
 {:#best-practice-api-purge-cache}

-For example, every time a new post is added to your blog, you could easily purge the CIS cache using an API command.
+For example, every time a new post is added to your blog, you could easily purge the {{site.data.keyword.cis_short_notm}} cache using an API command.
 It is common to see event-driven content, and we make it easy to guarantee that no stale content is reaching your users.
 The  commands to purge the cache immediately across our entire global network are listed next.
 You can use our caching application or you can use the API.

   * Purge the cache by using a Cache-Tag
   * Purge the cache globally